lorenzo/sixpack/README.rst

     asset_path: gen                         # Path for compressed assets to live.
 This path is RELATIVE to sixpack/static
     secret_key: '<your secret key here>'    # Random key (any string is valid, required for sixpack-web to run)
+    queue:                                  # Namespace key for settings regarding RabbitMQ.
+This section is optional and can be removed if not needed
+        url: <connection string>            # Queue connection string, for example: amqp://guest:guest@rabbit-server1:5672/%2F?backpressure_detection=t exchange <name>                     # The exchange name to publish messages to

 You can store this file anywhere (we recommend ``/etc/sixpack/config.yml``).
 As long as Redis is running, you can now start the sixpack server like this::